A cougar (Puma concolor) is known to be a large Native American cat that belongs to the subfamily Felinae.

 The cougar has the largest habitat of any wild land animal in the Americas.
 Its habitat spans 110 degrees of latitude, from the southern Andes to northern Yukon.
 Its wide distribution was due to its adaptability to every habitat type.

-It lives in all types of forest, as well as mountainous deserts and lowlands but can also be found in open areas with little vegetation.
-Cougars in the Santa Ana Mountains prefers as escarpments, steep canyons, dense brush, and rim rocks.
+It lives in all types of forests, mountainous deserts, and lowlands but can also be found in open areas with little vegetation.
+Cougars in the Santa Ana Mountains prefer escarpments, steep canyons, dense brush, and rim rocks.

-In general, regions closer o the equator has lower MWVP.
+In general, regions closer to the equator have lower MWVP.
 Its main prey species are various deer species, especially in North America which include white-tailed deer, mule deer, Bull Moose, and elk.
 It preys on other species like Dall’s sheep, bighorn, fallow deer, horses, mountain goat, caribou, American badger, coyote, and pronghorn.

-According to a survey of a North America research, 68% of cougar prey was ungulates, especially deer.
+According to a survey of North American research, 68% of cougar prey was ungulates, especially deer.
 The only cougar that prefers feral hogs and armadillos is the Florida panther.

 Reproduction